 Certain prior period amounts in the condensed consolidated financial statements have been reclassified to conform to the current period presentation.
-Specifically, the presentation of changes in operating lease right-of-use assets and operating lease liabilities to conform with the current period presentation on the condensed consolidated statements of cash flows.
+Specifically, the presentation of changes in inventory to conform with the current period presentation on the condensed consolidated statements of cash flows.